It is scarce to find someone who hasn’t been effected by Cancer, the statistics are now showing 1 in 2 people will be affected.

 To my warriors Gemma, Melissa and my mum Elaine, you truly are an inspiration.

 To my friends Jess, Zoe and Trudy there’s always a shoulder and an ‘army’ here if you need it!

-Cancer may have started the fight but together we will finished it, I just hope this year’s Blue X Sale goes a little way to helping.
+Cancer may have started the fight but together we will finish it, I just hope this year’s Blue X Sale has gone a little way to helping.